cztomczak/cefpython/api/Browser.md

 **Closing browser cleanly**

 Remember to delete all browser references for the browser to shut down cleanly.
-For an example see [wxpython.py MainFrame.OnClose()](../blob/master/cefpython/cef3/windows/binaries_32bit/wxpython.py#L209).
+See the wxpython.py example > MainFrame.OnClose() for how to do it.

 ## Methods